awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.03.md

 ## Step 3\.6: Delete an Item<a name="GettingStarted.Python.03.06"></a>

 You can use the `delete_item` method to delete one item by specifying its primary key\.
-You can optionally provide a `ConditionExpression` to prevent the item from being deleted if the condition is not met\.
+Optionally, you can provide a `ConditionExpression` to prevent the item from being deleted if the condition is not met\.

 In the following example, you try to delete a specific movie item if its rating is 5 or less\.

-1. Copy and paste the following program into a file named `MoviesItemOps06.py`:
+1. Copy and paste the following program into a file named `MoviesItemOps06.py`.

    ```
    from __future__ import print_function # Python 2/3 compatibility